What I want most out of life is to live a full and interesting one.

 As far as freelance, I am working toward acquiring artist representation and establishing myself as a freelance typographer and lettering artist.

 I like that my future seems to have more questions than answers.
 The only two things I can say with certainty about the rest of my days are that I’m gonna travel and I’m gonna design.
 Other than that, I’m kinda making this up as I go.
 My life is not shaping up to be a straight path, but instead a meandering scenic one full of detours (and yes, a few wrong turns).
 That route is a lot more interesting, I think.

-My over-arcing goal is to not live anywhere.
-(Did I just say I want to be homeless … ?)
-I am actively trying to move more than I stay still, because I believe if I get too comfortable, I become stagnant.
+Eventually I want to reach the point of location independence so that I can move more than I stay still.
+That’s my end-goal.
+I believe if I get too comfortable, I become stagnant.
 This is one of the many reasons that travel is a top priority for me, and why I make sure to always push myself in other ways if I am not able to travel.

 I believe in having a job that doesn’t feel like work.
 If you’re going to spend 40-ish hours a week for 40-ish years of your life working, it should be something you enjoy doing.
 If you’re going to spend your time and energy to help someone else achieve their dreams, it should be for a cause you believe in.
 Your talents should be utilized to their fullest, and your contributions should be valued.
 Accept nothing less.

 I believe in doing work that matters.
 I have learned that I am not fulfilled unless I feel what I’m doing is meaningful and important, but I realize that sometimes the end product itself is arbitrary.
 In those cases, what matters instead is how it feels to express yourself, or how you grow and develop along the way.